luigidifraiawork/lambda-s3-vpc-endpoint/README.md

-# Lambda access to S3 via VPC Endpoint
+# AWS Lambda access to S3 via VPC Endpoint

-The material provided in this repository creates a VPC with an S3 Gateway Endpoint, showing that a Lambda function attached to the VPC can write objects to an S3 bucket without Internet access.
+The material provided in this repository creates a VPC with an S3 Gateway Endpoint, showing that a Lambda Function attached to the VPC can write objects to an S3 bucket without Internet access.

 The material *explicitly* avoids using atomic resources defined in the AWS provider, with the exception of data sources.
 Instead, it uses *exclusively* AWS modules and submodules managed by [Anton Babenko](https://registry.terraform.io/namespaces/antonbabenko) in the Hashicorp Terraform Registry.